Empty-sama/Empty-sama/README.md

 ### Hi there 👋, Welcome to my profile

--I am A noob WhatsApp bot developer
+- I am A noob WhatsApp bot developer
--I currently only use Javascript and Typescript although I'm studying HTML -Shadow.Inc is my greatest pride⚡
+- I currently only use Javascript and Typescript although I'm studying HTML
+- Shadow.Inc is my greatest pride⚡✨
--I'm willing to collaborate on new projects as part of my leaning experience -Check my pinned repositories🎗
+- I'm willing to collaborate on new projects as part of my leaning experience
+- Check my pinned repositories🎗

 <!--
 **Empty-sama/Empty-sama** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.